 Here is an out-n-back hike along Sandys Canyon Trail to the cave at the base of Fisher Point Vista.

-This is one of my favorite hot weather hikes.
-It's toasty but still much cooler in the Flagstaff area this time of year, and this is a nice low maintenance hike that's an easy ramble.
+This is one of my favorite hot-weather hikes.
+It's toasty but still much cooler in the Flagstaff area this time of year, and this is a lovely, low-maintenance hike that's an easy ramble.

-You will cross paths with the Arizona Trail and actually walk on the AZT for a little while.
-The trail curves to the right after about 2 miles and you'll see an enormous jutting rock with a shallow cave.
-This is Fisher Point.
+You will cross paths with the Arizona Trail and walk on the AZT for a little while.
+The trail curves to the right after about 1.85 miles, and you'll see an enormous jutting rock with a shallow cave.
+Welcome to Fisher Point.
 The cave is a nice place to sit and take some shade.
-Beyond here there be dragons.
-The canyon narrows and you find yourself walking in the bushes.
-There is another cave about a half mile from the first one, and it's on the right.
+Beyond here, there be dragons.
+The canyon narrows, and you find yourself walking in the bushes.
+There is another cave about a half-mile from the first one, and it's on the right.
 This one is deeper and dark.
 The air is very cool, you'll notice.
-There is graffiti etched on the walls inside the cave, I took photos of the graffiti but I doubt they can be printed here, as the messages were quite raw.
-People, if you've got an urge to write graffiti on a natural object like a cave wall, please say something profound, not profane, or at least write something nice.
+There is graffiti etched on the walls inside the cave, I took photos of the graffiti, but I doubt they can be posted here, as the messages were quite raw.
+So, people, if you've got an urge to write graffiti on a natural object like a cave wall, please say something profound, not profane, or at least write something nice.

 The trail goes on from here.
 It goes on and on and on.
-We stopped at about 3.5 miles, as I was not going to make it back with enough water.
-This is such an easy walk, though, one could just keep going and see where they end up! - Jul 02 2003 Desertboots
+We stopped at about 3.5 miles, as I would not make it back with enough water.
+This is such an easy walk; one could keep going and see where they end up!